American Bobtail: Appearance

 American Bobtails require two to three years to develop, slower than many domestic cat breeds.

+While the typically "bobcat-" or "ocelot"-like spotted coat patterning is the most basal coloration seen on the breed, many other colors and patterns exist (both in long and shorthair varieties), including black, blue, brindle, brown, calico, chocolate, cinnamon, fawn, lilac, pied, red-and-cream, peach or orange tabby or tortoiseshell, all with or without varying amounts of all-white fur on the chest, neck, legs or underside.

 The American Bobtail is hearty, short-tailed cat.
 Its body is moderately long, with substantial boning, and stocky.
 The stance is noticeably rectangular.
 The torso is full and broad.
 The hips are substantial, almost as wide as chest, and hind legs longer than fore legs with large round feet which may have toe tufts.
 The head is a broad wedge without flat planes, size proportionate to body.
 There is a concave curve from nose to brow, or rise to prominent brow, a broad unpinched muzzle, prominent whisker pads, a gently sloped wide nose and full, strong jaws.
 The ears are medium-sized, wide-based, and equally mounted on top and the side of head with rounded tips.
 The eyes are almost almond shape, with size proportionate to head.
 The aperture is angled to base of ear, and with medium wide spacing and deep sockets.
 Eye color varies with coat color.
 The end of the tail is visible above the back, but not beyond the hock while the animal is in repose.
 The tail is straight or curved, slightly knotted or may have bumps.

 Behavior

-American Bobtails are playful, social and moderately energetic.
-They reportedly have enough clever ingenuity to escape from rooms with closed doors and from secured cages.
-Being social with their owners and caretakers, they will ask for the attention they want by meowing or just by hopping into laps.
-American Bobtails are moderately energetic and love travelling.
-Thanks to their highly adaptable nature, they easily adapt to new environments and thus are very good companions for travelers.